| AS QUICK AS CAN BE based on

 The gas fire went out with a crack and gas began hissing through the pipe until Lee turned it off.
 "Observe,"she said; "a good print in the powder.
 Now, come next door with me, please."

-Carol Dailey started in immediately: "I don't know anything about this and demand an explanation."
+Carol Knight started in immediately: "I don't know anything about this and I demand an explanation."

-"Impossible to get an official gas expert at this time of night, Ms. Dailey, and your opinion could be valuable.
+"Impossible to get an official gas expert at this time of night, Ms. Knight, and your opinion could be valuable.
 Are you willing?
 Just show us, Thompson."

 "It's old fashioned physics; an airlock.
 Works like a charm."